-"Do or do not, there is no try."
-Yoda was wrong.
-When you work with OTC Daihen, you can try before you invest in expensive pre-engineered robotic welding cells.
-We offer a couple options that many of our clients find helpful when they want to change between welding robot systems to ensure they work or to drastically reduce changeover time on their welding production lines.
-Here's a quick look at how these programs help you make a successful transition quickly.
+"Do.
+Or do not.
+There is no try."
+Yoda was wrong!
+When you work with OTC DAIHEN, you can try before you invest in one of our pre-engineered robotic welding cells.
+We offer a couple options that many of our clients find helpful when they want to examine our robotic welding options in order to ensure which is best for them or to drastically reduce changeover time on their welding production lines.
+Here's a quick look at how simulation and offline programming help you make a quick and successful transition to welding automation.